ralphgrewe/dydx-trading-bot-V4-API/README.md

 ![Alt text](./images/DydxSecretPhrase.jpg "DYDX Exchange Export Secret Phrase Menu")

-# Setting up the python environment
+# Setting up the python environment on Windows (using Anaconda)
 On Windows I was using Anaconda.
 There, some packages (numpy, matplotlib, statsmodels) seem to be best installed using conda.
 The remaining packages (python-decouple, dydx-v4-client requests) can be installed using pip.
 Also, I would recommend creating a virtual environment:
 ```
 conda create -n dydx python=3.12